python/devguide/triaging.rst

 Nonetheless, triagers should feel free to close a PR if they judge that the chance of the PR being merged would be exceedingly low, even if substantial revisions were made to the PR.
-This can include (but is not necessarily limited to) PRs that fall into one or more of the following categories:
+This includes (but is not limited to) the
+following:

 * PRs proposing solely cosmetic changes
 * PRs proposing changes to deprecated modules